universal-ctags/ctags/docs/tracking.rst

 <python-disable-imports.patch>

-	universal-ctags tags Y in `import X as Y` and Z in `from X import Y as Z` as definition tags.
+	Universal Ctags tags Y in `import X as Y` and Z in `from X import Y as Z` as definition tags.
 They are turned on by default.
 	The others are tagged as reference tags. reference tags are recorded only when "r" extra tags are enabled. e.g. `--extras=+r`.